My blog reflects my thoughts on marketing. These are my views and do not reflect the views of my employer.

-- I serve on the board as past president of the Word of Mouth Marketing Association (WOMMA)
+- I served on the board as past president of the Word of Mouth Marketing Association (WOMMA)

-I am an adjunct professor at Johns Hopkins University where I teach graduate courses in Digital InfluenceSpeaking
+I served as adjunct professor at Johns Hopkins University where I taught graduate courses in Digital Influence.

-I routinely speak on social media, digital marketing, word of mouth marketing, public relations and advertising.
-My expertise is from practice and applying new marketing to client work.
-You can find our more about my speaking topics and experience here.
+I routinely speak on digital marketing, social media, word of mouth marketing, public relations and advertising.
+My expertise is from practice and applying new marketing to real work.